⭐ ⭐ ⭐ / ⭐ ⭐ ⭐ ⭐ ⭐

 “A bicycle powered balloon rises over the apple trees that line Mr. Hooper’s farm as Sylvia, her brother Peter and their dog Biscuits race toward it.
 Every morning at this time Professor Tsetse, the wonderful and amazing Professor Tsetse, would fly out in his preposterous contraption and drop honey and butterscotch pastries from the sky.
 Biscuits especially loved catching the still-warm-from-the-bumblebee-oven breakfast treats in his shaggy mouth, while Peter and Sylvia liked to run under the flying bicycle as it made birdlike circles and swoops through the clouds high above their heads.”

-When one thinks of kids’ or even young adult novels, a dark and gloomy London underground littered with steampunk contraptions and complex villains doesn’t exactly leap to mind, but Capers has a way of taking what works in his “grownup” books and translating them into his young people books.
+When one thinks of kids’ or even young adult novels, a dark and gloomy London underground littered with steampunk contraptions and complex villains doesn’t exactly leap to mind, but Caper has a way of taking what works in his “grownup” books and translating them into his young people books.
 Characters are colorful and memorable, and while the action may be decidedly less violent, the stories are filled with bizarre creatures and even stranger events, like this excerpt describing a seasick “bogre” (a sort of swamp ogre) named Splap:

 he “started throwing up: first his lunch, then mine.
 Then old pairs of socks, paperback books, roller skates, small zoo animals, empty wine bottles, bed sheets, car parts, fine china, antique furniture… all of it clean but coated with a sweet potato crust, piping hot and full of nutrients.”